ashatch/cassfetch/README.md

 # cassfetch

-Supply ids of rows in a colunfamily and `cassfetch` will output the rows as json.
+Supply ids of rows in a colunfamily on `stdin` and `cassfetch` will output the rows as json, e.g:

-e.g:
+    cat my-list-of-ids.txt |
     cassfetch \
     --host example.com \
     --keyspace mykeyspace \